0foo/study_notes/aws_parent/aws_solutions_architect/services/data_engineering/Kinesis_firehose.md

 #### Main benefits
 * you upload data to firehose and get these benefits

-1. can send to multiple destinations
+    * automatic scaling!!!
-2. buffering(i.e. for saving money on writes to s3)
+    * buffering(i.e. for saving money on writes to s3)
-3. can add custom transformation logic with lambda
+    * can add custom transformation logic with lambda
-4. automatic scaling
-5. data compression/encryption(can configure Firehose to compress data (e.g., GZIP, Snappy) and encrypt it )
+    * data compression/encryption(can configure Firehose to compress data (e.g., GZIP, Snappy) and encrypt it )
-6. error handling/retry mechanisms (Firehose retries failed data deliveries and supports logging errors for troubleshooting.)
+    * error handling/retry mechanisms (Firehose retries failed data deliveries and supports logging errors for troubleshooting.)
+    * encrypted at rest and in transit

 #### Flow of KDF

-* it's not real time!
-* if want real time must use lambda!
-* fire hose is not the way to do real time
+1. Sources:

-* recieve data
+    * Kinesis data streams - MOST COMMON
+    * Amazon cloudwatch
+    * AWS IoT
+    * clients directly
-    * can recieve from kinesis stream, clients directly, cloudwatch or other AWS services
+    * other AWS services

-* transform
+2. transform data optional
+    * has some automatic transformations
-    * can use lambda to optionally transform the data
+    * can use lambda to do custom transforms to the data
     * there's several blueprint lambda templates
-        * example: json to csv
+        * example: json to csv or compress of data
-    * Data can be encrypted in transit and at rest using AWS KMS.
-    * Firehose supports data compression (e.g., GZIP, Snappy) to save storage costs.
+    * Firehose supports data compression (e.g., GZIP, Snappy) to save storage costs

-* destinations
-    * 3 types of destination
-        * AWS destination(know these really well)
-            * S3
-            * redshift(copies to s3 first! very important! then KDF issues a copy command to copy from s3 to redshift)
-            * opensearch
-        * 3rd party (splunk, datadog, mongo etc)
-        * custom HTTP api
-    * can deliver to one or more destination

-* post processing
-    * after data sent to destinations can also output the source records to s3 as a backup
-    * can have a sort of DLQ by sending data that was failed to write to a s3 bucket
-* firehose supports many data formats,conversions, transformation,compression
+    * firehose supports many data formats, conversions, transformation,compression
+    * Lambda is invoked for every batch of data sent by Firehose to the function for transformation.
+    * Invocation cost: $0.20 per million invocations.
+    * Frequent invocations (due to small Firehose buffer sizes) can increase costs.
+    * want a large buffer to use one lambda
+    * Note this can get expensive

+    * if have high throughput, the size buffer will be reached

+3. data is buffered if enabled
+    * has size and time buffers that can be specified
-####  buffering
+    * can disable buffering
+    * can allow buffer to autoscale as well
     * Firehose buffers incoming data before delivering it, reducing the number of writes to the destination and improving efficiency.
     * adjustable buffer interval from 0 to 900 seconds
     * also has a few second constant delivery time interval